iaeiou/blue-plankton-2/content/posts/winter.md

 Many homes here also do not have air conditioning, even though we get summer temperatures in the 90s.
 So I wonder if these facts play into these statistics.
 That, and Yankees know _how_ to be — and _enjoy_ being — frugal.

 ## What About Portable Space Heaters?

+If you're not using a thermostat-controlled propane stove or pellet stove, it's likely your home will be cold before morning.

+You can put an "all-night" (a large log) into your fireplace or wood stove, but that log will burnout long before dawn.

+I've tried oil-filled radiators and found these to be inefficient electricity guzzlers.

+My preferred option for the bedroom is a <a href="https://www.amazon.com/Dr-Infrared-Heater-Portable-1500-Watt/dp/B002QZ11J6/" target="blank">Dr. Heater infrared quartz tube heating unit</a>.
+It has a thermostat and remote control.